 - Australian and New Zealand citizens and Australian permanent residents should refer to the Australian Government RTP Domestic Fee Offset Guidelines

 - International tuition fees vary depending on which school or research centre you will be enrolling in.
 Refer to the Australian Government RTP International Fee Offset Scholarship and the Griffith University International Postgraduate Research Scholarship (GUIPRS) for tuition fee scholarships.

-To be eligible for consideration for award of a Griffith University Postgraduate Research Scholarship, applicants must be commencing or enrolled in a Higher Degree Research program at Griffith University.
+To be eligible for consideration for award of a Griffith University Postgraduate Research Scholarship, applicants must be commencing or enrolled in a research program at Griffith University.
 Applicants must not be receiving income from another source to support their general living costs that provides a benefit greater than 75% of the GUPRS stipend.
-Income unrelated to the candidate’s HDR program, or income received for the candidate’s HDR program but not for the purposes of supporting general living costs, is not to be taken into account.
+Income unrelated to the candidate’s research program, or income received for the candidate’s research program but not for the purposes of supporting general living costs, is not to be taken into account.

 Applicants should refer to GUPRS Conditions of Award

 The GUPRS may be held for up to two years for a research masters program and up to three years for a doctoral program.
 A six month extension may be

 New applicants must follow the process for submitting an online application for a research program, which also includes a section for scholarship application.
 Please note, unless the scholarship round is officially open, your online application will only be assessed for candidature.